mathspp/mathspp/pages/02.blog/2020-apl-competition/item.en.md

 For the first task I tried really hard to do it in an array-oriented way without using the each `¨` operator, which for me looks like a `for elem in iterable` loop in Python (and a loop I am very used to using).
 I still ended up using `⍤0 1` which to me looks a bit like the `¨`, but I was happy with what I had done so I let the `⍤` be.

 The second task was _really_ easy and I just had to implement repeated squaring so as to make `PowerMod` an efficient function.
 Maybe part of the challenge of this problem was in figuring out that a set of $n$ elements has $2^n$ subsets but I have studied this in my degree so I did not have to spend any time thinking about that.
+Heck, you can even read [this short proof][tp-sets] of this fact; it's so short it fits in a tweet!
 For those of you who don't know the algorithm, repeated squaring is a really efficient way of computing $b^n$ for large $n$.
 Let's say we want to compute $2^857$.

 We just have to note that